soborg/travToAnki/README.md

 It'll add all cards the cards from that level, one by one.
 May take between an hour, hour and a half, depending on the amount of cards to extract.

-It's recommended to refresh Traverse before continuing with other levels.
+It's recommended to refresh Traverse before continuing with other levels (clears the active cache).
 The more you use and navigate Traverse the slower it becomes.

 ## Changing Target Decks